 “That information is classified and beyond your security clearance, Dr. Weinstein, I presume.”

 “Go on, go on, as what–as such time as when the emergency is over, right?
-The emergency–you know, those anomalies.”
+The emergency.
+You know, those anomalies.”
 Silence.
-“AI Kissingham?
+“Avatar Kissingham?
 Hello?”

 “Could you please remove the headgear portion of your exclusion suit?”